LuisEduardoSandoval/LuisEduardoSandoval.github.io/README.md

     </a-curve>
 ```

-I have created crows as the time has been extended which can be found on the right of the path.
+I have created crows as the time has been extended which can be found on the right of the path, and i was able to add trees which there are four of.

 Sounds:

-there are 2 sounds implemented using free sounds
+There are 2 sounds implemented using free sounds
 one is a track of a forest on repeat
 and the other is when the button event is triggered